PooriaT/spring_assessment/README.md

 ##### 2. HTTP PUT

-The are two HTTP PUT methods available here, one for increment and the other for decrement the point by one.
+The are two HTTP PUT methods available here, one for increment and the other for decrement of the point by one.
 The endpoints are `/api/leaderboard/participants/point/add/{identifier}` and `/api/leaderboard/participants/point/add/{identifier}`.
-Just, it requires to replace `isentifier` with participant's name or id.
+It just requires replacing `isentifier` with the participant's name or id.

 ##### 3. HTTP POST

-To add the new participant's record, a HTTP POST method is required.
+To add the new participant's record, an HTTP POST method is required.
 The related endpoint is `/api/leaderboard/addparticipant`.
 It needs to provide the request alongside the method.
 For example, we can have something like this `/api/leaderboard/addparticipant?name=John Doe&age=28&address=Richards St, Vancouver, BC`.
 Then, the output is as follows:

 ```json
 {